Interview with Paralympian Simon Laurens

-No, I completely agree and I think sometimes as well, I think we are so privileged in the country that we live in, and the place that we live in, and all we’ve got to do is watch some of the adverts for people in third world countries to realise how privileged and lucky we are to have everything that we have.
+No, I completely agree and I think sometimes as well, I think we are so privileged in the country that we live in, and the place that we live in, and all we’ve got to do is watch some of the adverts for people in third world countries to realize how privileged and lucky we are to have everything that we have.

 Oh, I know.
 I’ve just been torturing myself watching something, somebody sent me a link about Syria, and I’ve just been torturing myself about that.